The RTX 2080 is the new king of laptop GPUs and, in this guide, we’ve taken a look at nine of the best RTX 2080 laptops for 2020.

 A Quick Look at the Best RTX 2080 Laptops

-If you want a quick overview on the top RTX 2080 laptops, the table below highlights our picks for the best overall option, an RTX 2080 laptop with a 240Hz refresh rate display, the best value option, and the top 4K RTX 2080 laptop.
+If you want a quick overview on the top RTX 2080 laptops, the table below highlights our picks for the best overall option, an RTX 2080 laptop with a 240Hz refresh rate display, the best value option, an extreme option, and the top 4K RTX 2080 laptop.

 ASUS ROG G703GX